-4.7.2 Wildcards With Bounds
+4.7.2 wildcards with bounds

 In Figure 4.13 we saw a static method that computes the total area in an array of Shapes.
-Suppose we want to rewrite the method, so that it works with a parameter that is List<Shape>.
+Suppose we want to rewrite the method so that it works with a parameter that is List<Shape>.
 Because of the enhanced for loop, the code should be identical, and the resulting code is shown in Figure 4.30.
-If we pass a List<Shape>, or ArrayList<Shape>, or LinkedList<Shape>, the code works.
-However, what happens if we pass a List<Shape>.
-Recall from Section 4.1.10, that the technical term for this is whether we have covariance.
+If we pass a List<Shape> or ArrayList<Shape> or LinkedList<Shape>, the code works.
+However, what happens if we pass a List<Square>?
+The answer depends on whether a List<Square> IS-A List<Shape>.
+Recall from Section 4.1.10 that the technical term for this is whether we have covariance.